Pets are not alligators. With humans as their only known predator, these enormous reptiles are apex predators.

 With assistance from a fellow employee, the trainer managed to remove her arm from the alligator’s mouth and exited the enclosure.
 Furthermore, this is not the only instance of an alligator trainer attack.

-Alligators and other huge creatures, such as tigers, are sometimes found in zoos, but this does not mean they are domesticated.
+Alligators and other huge creatures, such as tigers, are sometimes found in zoos, but this does not mean alligators be tamed or domesticated.

 Is It Possible To Control Or Train Crocodiles?

-Like alligators, crocodiles cannot be domesticated or tamed.
+Like Crocodiles, cannot alligators be tamed or domesticated.
 They require plenty of space to roam, swim, and hunt because they are even more aggressive.
 In the wild, crocodiles frequently swim 30 kilometers or more.

 Human-crocodile bonds are rare but do occur.
 The most notable instance involves a man who saved a crocodile from being shot in the head.